akaztp/eom-device-controller-surface/README.md

 ![EOM Device Controller Surface Example](./surface.png)

-Now you can interact with the sliders!
+Now you can interact with the sliders, namely using touch screen!

 The app also allows to:
 - select tracks